nargalzius/HTMLvideo/README.md

 #### Behavioral settings for the player

 `autoplay`
-Auto plays video
+Auto plays video.
+Default: `false`

 `startmuted`
-Kills video on initial (auto) play.
-Requires `autoplay` to be true
+Mutes video on initial (auto) play.
+Requires `autoplay` to be true.
+Default: `false`

 `replaywithsound`
-Force unmutes video on replay (by default it uses the last audio setting)
+Force unmutes video on replay (by default it uses the last audio setting).
+Default: `false`

 `loop`
-Loops the video
+Loops the video.
+Default: `false`

 `allowfullscreen`
-Enables manual fullscreen button
+Enables manual fullscreen button.
+Default: `false`

 `playonseek`
-Forces playback whenever you move the playhead (by default it stays on its last play/pause state)
+Forces playback whenever you move the playhead (by default it stays on its last play/pause state).
+Default: `true`

 `uniqereplay`
 Uses a replay icon for the replay.
-When set to false, it'll use the play button
+When set to false, it'll use the play button.
+Default: `true`

 `chromeless`
-Removes all controls (useful for preview videos on collapsed states for desktop units where you don't want video controls visible)
+Removes all controls (useful for preview videos on collapsed states for desktop units where you don't want video controls visible).
+Default: `false`

 `progressive`
-Preloads the entire video (or a huge chunk of it) before playback
+Preloads the entire video (or a huge chunk of it) before playback.
+Default: `true`

 `ismobile`
 Reverts to built-in video player and controls.
 Naturally a lot of the "special behaviors above" will be disabled in this mode.
+Default: auto-detect

 `debug`
-Output player logs to console
+Output player logs to console.
+Default: `false`

 ## Callbacks and Tracking
 #### Callbacks that can be overriden